 Warehouse analytics

-The system can calculate and define an accurate strategy when and which products we will receive firstly and which ones will sold.
+The system can calculate and define an accurate strategy for when and which products we will receive first and which ones will sold.
 Accurate forecasts allow sales to increase and avoid loss of money basing inventory on current sales and trends.
 The objective of smart WMS is to reduce the risk of a shortage of goods that are in demand.

 WMS also has a function to integrate data with ERP that contributes to acknowledging and updating inventory data and distributing it across enterprise departments to make better decisions on sales.